MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Overview

-The report template is created for everyone who would like to analyse the performance of a website.
-It takes data from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/), Google's free online tool for visualising a large amount of data to get useful insights.
+This report template is created for everyone who would like to analyse the performance of a website.
+It takes data from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/) (a free online tool for visualising a large amount of data), to find useful insights.
 Google Data Studio can load data from all kinds of sources, e.g. Google Analytics, Google Search Console, Google Ads, Facebook and a lot more.

 ## Versions Ready to Use

 ### Version 1.2

-- [Google Analytics: Standard](https://datastudio.google.com/open/1Jiavzc2nbjqSwVTwD5x5UNKHvI2JDLbd) - for any website that uses Google Analytics
+- [Google Analytics: Standard](https://datastudio.google.com/open/1Jiavzc2nbjqSwVTwD5x5UNKHvI2JDLbd) - great for any website that uses Google Analytics
-- [Google Analytics: Standard + Blog](https://datastudio.google.com/open/1MYPa8HNdkmAPOxifsimT87I1fWnMdX8n) - for any website that uses Google Analytics and has a blog
+- [Google Analytics: Standard + Blog](https://datastudio.google.com/open/1MYPa8HNdkmAPOxifsimT87I1fWnMdX8n) - great for any website that uses Google Analytics and has a blog
-- [Google Analytics: Standard + Goals](https://datastudio.google.com/open/1QZ_rwCEUBy-Mf_THaHWvM8pyxksHDqEU) - for any website that uses Google Analytics and has Goals set up in Google Analytics
+- [Google Analytics: Standard + Goals](https://datastudio.google.com/open/1QZ_rwCEUBy-Mf_THaHWvM8pyxksHDqEU) - great for any website that uses Google Analytics and has Goals set up in Google Analytics
-- Google Analytics: Standard + Ecommerce
+- [Google Analytics: Standard + Ecommerce](https://datastudio.google.com/open/1M1UNeBzLJIWZaDhN0bISIzUZOF5fl8z9) - great for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
-- Google Analytics: Standard + Blog + Goals
+- [Google Analytics: Standard + Blog + Goals](https://datastudio.google.com/open/1vVGsRNgXDsN_cmeTYsoJYT6BRDO7Z1qt) - great for any website that uses Google Analytics and has a blog and Goals set up in Google Analytics
-- [Google Analytics: Standard + Blog + Ecommerce](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics: Standard + Blog + Ecommerce](https://datastudio.google.com/open/1mhFKT-lvu3GJWKTJ2-YxNZrVRg71YMVR) - great for any website that uses Google Analytics and has Enhanced Ecommerce set up in Google Analytics
-- [Google Analytics: Standard + Blog + Goals + Ecommerce](https://datastudio.google.com/open/1EaReqzhLwPjgKXC4tuYreRKcjGhm_XaV) - for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics
+- [Google Analytics: Standard + Blog + Goals + Ecommerce](https://datastudio.google.com/open/1EaReqzhLwPjgKXC4tuYreRKcjGhm_XaV) - great for any website that uses Google Analytics and has a blog, Goals and Enhanced Ecommerce set up in Google Analytics

 Changelog: